 The Department is made up of the following technical divisions:

 - Personnel Licensing,

 - Dangerous Goods,

 - Aircraft Incident and Accident Investigations,

 - Aeronautical Information Services.

 The main functions of the Department are to ensure the safety of air navigation and to promote and encourage the orderly and economic development of civil aviation locally, regionally and internationally.

-The Belize Department of Civil Aviation is a Department presently under the Ministry of Tourism, Culture and Civil Aviation.
+The Belize Department of Civil Aviation is a Department presently under the Ministry of Blue Economy and Civil Aviation.